 Many comprehensive key words apart from dukkha (suffering, and so on) are translated differently according to context.
 Renderings are good in such waters.
 The word brahma, for example, may be translated or rendered as "holy" or "sacred," (see MN 49), or may go untranslated, or be rendered as "divine".
 Translation options are sometimes many.

 The modern translation of Nanomoli and Bodhi is recommended.
 In the above survey I have sifted wise thoughts from Bhikkhu Bodhi's enlightening introduction (p.
 19-60), simplified too, and added a few things that may be of interest.
 Parts of their work is online at ◦Access to Insight.
-I have added Sister Upalavanna's translation so you have something to compare with if you like.
+Sister Upalavanna's translation is added, so you have something to compare with if you like.

 Chau, Thich Minh, Bhiksu.
 The Chinese Madhyama Agama and the Pali Majjhima Nikaya: A Comparative Study.
 Delhi: Motilal Banarsidass, 1991.